hashicorp/terraform-provider-aws/website/docs/r/backup_selection.html.markdown

 ## Attributes Reference

-All of the above arguments are exported as attributes.
+In addition to all arguments above, the following attributes are exported:

+* `id` - Backup Selection identifier